cysouw/diathesis/text/c07_participle.md

 - Der Chef will gerne Annas/sein Fenster geöffnet haben.
 :::

-There is a long scholarly history describing this phenomenon [e.g. @kruisinga1935: 122; @bech1955: 20-21; @stopp1957: 278; @seiler1973: 842-843; @latzel1977a: 289; @helbig1978: 42-43; @hohle1978: 46; @eroms2000: 395-396, 420-421].
+There is a long scholarly history describing this experiencer reading of the *haben + Partizip* construction [e.g. @kruisinga1935: 122; @bech1955: 20-21; @stopp1957: 278; @seiler1973: 842-843; @latzel1977a: 289; @helbig1978: 42-43; @hohle1978: 46; @eroms2000: 395-396, 420-421].
 The first more in-depth discussion is by Leirbukt [-@leirbukt1981; -@leirbukt2000], followed by Hole [-@hole2002], Rothstein [-@rothstein2007], and most recently Lasch [-@lasch2016: 87ff.] and Businger [-@businger2017: Ch.
 4].
 In the recent literature following Hole [-@hole2002], this construction is known as the ~~Partizipiale *haben*-Konfiguration (PHK)~~.
 I find this name rather cumbersome and uninformative.
 Alternatively, I propose to call this construction ~~Pertinenzpassiv~~ as there is an strong connection to the *Pertinenzdativ* (see [@sec:case-possessor-accusative-to-dative]) and the *Rezipientenpassiv* (see [@sec:participles-bekommen-passive]).

 The possibility of this diathesis without accusative object is observed by Rothstein [-@rothstein2007: 295-296], but his examples (*öffnen, schließen*) are not applicable, because they also occur as intransitives [@next].
-I have analysed such verbs as anticausative, see [@sec:case-haben-anticausative].
+Those verbs are covert anticausatives, see [@sec:case-haben-anticausative].
 Still, there are incidental examples without accusative object, but they show a rather idiosyncratic remapping of roles as discussed in [@sec:participles-intransitive-haben-passive].

 ::: ex
 - Der Laden hat seit drei Stunden geöffnet.